poppyschmo/znc-signal/README.md

 2. Copy the [`/Signal`](Signal) directory to the host-side Docker volume under the `/modules` subdirectory
 3. Load the module (remembering the capital "S")

+Kubernetes users should do the first two steps in an init container, perhaps binding config maps where necessary.
+Or, prepare a dedicated volume ahead of time and persist the whole `/znc-data` tree.

 ### Getting a number